-In the event your child remains in the Center past 6 p.m., the following procedures will be followed:
+In the event your child remains in the Center past 1800, the following procedures will be followed:

-1. Parents will be called at 6 p.m.

-2. All emergency designees will be called (if parents cannot be located).

-3. In the event that contact cannot be made with the parents or emergency contacts by 6:15 p.m., the CYS Coordinator and the Garrison Police will be notified and appropriate actions will be taken.
+- 1. Parents will be called at 1800. - 2.
+All emergency designees will be called (if parents cannot be located). - 3.
+In the event that contact cannot be made with the parents or emergency contacts by 1835, the CYS Coordinator and the Garrison Police will be notified. - 4.
+The Garrison Police will follow their procedures of notification.
+The child will stay at the facility with two staff members until the parents are reached or alternate care is arranged.